Classically and Quantum stable Emergent Universe from Conservation Laws

 In a series of papers \cite{prev}-\cite{Guendelman:2014bva} we have studied a class of EU scenarios which are based on a spontaneously broken scale symmetry induced by the dynamics of a Two Measures Field Theory (TMT)\cite{GK1}-\cite{GK8}, (see also Ref.\cite{prev}).
 In such model there is a dilaton field $\phi$ and the EU as the $t\longrightarrow -\infty$ is well described by an Einstein static universe, where $t$ is the cosmological time.

-We now want to consider the detailed analysis of the EU solutions of the model developed in Ref.~\cite{yo}.
+In the Appendix A, we have included a summary of the principal characteristic of the TMT theories.
+Here we want to consider the detailed analysis of the EU solutions of the model developed in Ref.~\cite{yo}.
 The results obtained in this case can also be applied to models studied in Refs.~\cite{prev}-\cite{Guendelman:2014bva}, which present similar symmetries as the model in Ref.~\cite{yo}.